Do you want to know what is the best sitting position for lower back pain? Read the article to learn what is the best way to sit with lower back pain.

 The best sitting position is that helps you to maintain proper spinal alignment.
 This implies that you should adjust your chair to ensure that your low back is properly supported with your knees at relatively higher positioned than your hips.
 Keep your shoulders as comfortable as possible and your back as straight as possible as well.
 What’s more, one should avoid slouching his/her shoulders.

 Why does your lower back hurt from sitting?

 The most common cause of lower back pain is poor posture.
-Typically, sitting in a hunched or slouched or hunched over position puts strain or pressure on the discs, which are liquid-filled cushions which prevent the vertebrae from rubbing against each other.
+Typically, sitting in a hunched or slouched or hunched over position puts strain or pressure on the discs, which are liquid-filled cushions that prevent the vertebrae from rubbing against each other.
 Poor posture also does not support proper spinal alignment hence back pain.

 How can you prevent back pain when sitting all day?

 The most common cause for lower back pain is poor sitting posture.
 Poor posture while sitting puts too much strain on your back which in turn results in excess pressure on the joints, discs, muscles, and discs hence the pain.
 The best way to prevent back pain when sitting all day is the surest way to prevent back pain.
 You also need to do simple exercises such as walking for a few minutes before sitting again.

 What should you do if your back hurts when you sit?